Translated by Hilary Keyes

 Washi, or Japanese traditional paper, is a type of paper made using traditional techniques.
 This paper is made from hemp, mulberry tree, oriental paper bush or other types of plants found naturally in Japan.

 Compared to Western papers that are made from wood pulp, the long and narrow plant fibers are left intake in Japanese paper, giving them a delicate yet robust quality.

-Furthermore, washi paper is known for its slightly rough texture, similar to a fabric, while Western paper has a smoother, more slick feeling to it.
+Furthermore, washi paper is known for its slightly rough texture, similar to fabric, while the Western paper has a smoother, more slick feeling to it.

 In one short, washi brings to mind Bicchū washi (from Okayama), Kurotani washi (from Kyōtō), and other regional variants made with local products from all across Japan.

 Washi is a local, uniquely textured and robust paper.

 When you find yourself traveling in Japan, you might consider looking for the different types of washi paper that exist in each area.
 Wouldn't that make a creative souvenir of your time in Japan?